codeabuu/ShopListNotifier/README.md

 Additional Notes

 The script will send the text message as per your set time until you send the done command.
 This is to prevent you from forgetting about your list.
 You can also modify the script to send the shopping list to multiple phone numbers.
-You can also use the script to send a text message with the shopping list on a specific day and time each week.
+You can also use the script to send a text message with the shopping list on a specific day **N.B** To keep your code running continuously in the background, even if your laptop is shut off, you'll need to host it on a remote server or use a cloud-based platform. and time each week.